ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ---

 ## 2024-03-09
-Had a great time snowboarding the mogul run under Resolution Chair (Double Zero) for 5 hours at Copper!
+Had a great time snowboarding the mogul run under Resolution Chair (Double Zero) for 5 hours at Copper and then Kelsey's and Kyle's house party!

 ## 2024-03-07
 Had a wonderful time helping Sarah with Asher in the morning and early afternoon.